• Skip to primary navigation

 When reheating, cover the dish loosely with aluminum foil, so that it doesn't get darker than it already is.

-When reheating leftovers, spread them all over the baking dish, don't leave one side of the dish empty (I mean the side from where you've already scooped out the food).
+When reheating leftovers, spread them all over the baking dish; don't leave one side of the dish empty (I mean the side from where you've already scooped out the food).
 If you leave it like that, the leftovers stuck to it will burn.
 Or use a clean, smaller baking dish.

-Other casseroles you might like:
+Other casseroles you might like

-Spinach Meatball Potato Casserole
+Potato Meatball Casserole

-Ground Pork and Cabbage
+Ground Pork and Cabbage Casserole

 Ground pork and cabbage or stuffed cabbage casserole: layers of cabbage and ground meat in tomato sauce, this is pure comfort food.